×îÐÂÂ鶹ÊÓƵ

 SOLO TRAVELLERS

 All of our tours, cruises, expeditions and weekenders are perfect for solo travellers.
-If you want your own room, you will need to pay a solo supplement for this tour.
+If you want your own room, you will need to pay a solo supplement of £470 for this tour.
 However, if you are happy to share a room with a fellow guest of the same sex, we will do all we can to match you with another guest so you don't have to pay the solo room supplement.